opentofu/opentofu/docs/state_encryption.md

 }
 ```

+> [!NOTE]
-**Note:** The `fallback` is a block because the future goals may require adding additional options.
+> The `fallback` is a block because the future goals may require adding additional options.

+> [!NOTE]
-**Note:** Multiple `fallback` blocks should not be supported because they would be detrimental to performance and encourage keeping old encryption keys in the configuration.
+> Multiple `fallback` blocks should not be supported or should be discouraged because they would be detrimental to performance and encourage keeping old encryption keys in the configuration.

 In the situation where `enforce` is not set to true, and no `method` or `fallback_method` is specified, no encryption will take place.
 This is to allow the user to disable encryption without removing the encryption configuration from the code.